 It is not expected that British citizens will need a visa to visit EU countries.
 However, the European Union is also to launch its own ETIAS visa waiver towards the end of 2022 for third-country nationals visiting the Schengen area.
 It is therefore expected that this will become a requirement for UK passport holders too.

 UK passport holders with ETIAS will be able to visit all 26 Schengen countries for a period of up to 90 days at a time.

-In addition to obtaining an ETIAS visa waiver, UK citizens will be subject to further requirements when travelling to Europe from 2021.
+In addition to obtaining an ETIAS travel authorisation, UK citizens will be subject to further requirements when going to Europe from 2022.
 Details of these changes have recently been released and cover the following topics: